acrawford/positivelybernie/README.md

 ---------

 This website is configured to be deployed using the [GitHub Pages](https://pages.github.com/) feature of GitHub.
-Deploying is simply a matter of pushing the `gh-pages` branch to GitHub.
+Deploying is simply a matter of running the ''gulp deploy'' command from within your local project directory once the development environment has been created.
+The website will be built in your local 'dist' directory, and the contents of which will then be committed to the remote 'gh-pages' branch on GitHub.